davidchesnut/sp-general-docs/docs/what-s-new-for-developers-in-social-and-collaboration-features-in-sharepoint-201.md

-The  **Newsfeed** page on SharePoint Server 2013 displays several of these improvements, including a text box that enables users to quickly publish microblog posts and an interactive, conversational feed of posts and updates from the people and content that the user is following.
+The **Newsfeed**page on SharePoint Server 2013 displays several of these improvements, including a text box that enables users to quickly publish microblog posts and an interactive, conversational feed of posts and updates from the people and content that the user is following.

 ### New Social namespace provides APIs for social feeds and following people and content

-The  **Social** namespace contains the primary API for working with feeds and microblog posts and for following people and content.
+The **Social**namespace contains the primary API for working with feeds and microblog posts and for following people and content.
 For more information, see [Microsoft.SharePoint.Client.Social](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.aspx) for the .NET client object model, [SP.Social](http://msdn.microsoft.com/library/43d47f01-c085-0e77-bd01-48bcb7d5bb35%28Office.15%29.aspx) for the JavaScript object model, and [Microsoft.Office.Server.Social](https://msdn.microsoft.com/library/Microsoft.Office.Server.Social.aspx) for the server object model.

-> [!Note]
+> [!NOTE]
 > The API in the  [Microsoft.Office.Server.ActivityFeed](https://msdn.microsoft.com/library/Microsoft.Office.Server.ActivityFeed.aspx) namespace is deprecated.
 See [Deprecated and removed My Site Social API and features](#bkmk_DeprecatedAPI).